mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 Focus on Facts and Restrict the Flow of Misinformation
 ------------------------------------------------------
 ```
 Get vaccinated.
 Help your family and friends do the same.
 Get boosted.
 Help your family and friends do the same.
 Ventilate spaces.
 Avoid crowds.
 Use masks.
 Test if you have symptoms.
 Isolate if you are positive.
 Support global vaccine distribution.
+Pockets of unvaccinated are reservoirs for the virus and where new variants evolve.
 ```
 Do your part to resist and constrain the flow of misinformation.
 During outbreaks like the current COVID-19 (SARS-CoV-2) pandemic -- a global population-level health crisis caused by airborne pathogens -- the spread of information that is known to be incorrect can lead to unhealthy, even fatal behaviors and reinforce disinformation used to drive people to mistrust scientists and governments *and each other.*  Misinformation and disinformation results in participant's being less likely to follow fact-based advisories and to take appropriate precautions.